 Having such a bright lens opens up so many possibilities when shooting the night sky.

 Near the edges of the frame, stars tend to have long tails and a lot of “smudging”.

-If you’re the type that only wants to do astro, however, look to the Rokinon 12mm F2.0.
+If you’re the type that only wants to do astro and nothing else, however, look to the Rokinon 12mm F2.0 instead.

 My Final Thoughts